Discover Yahoo! With Your Friends

 Other followers of the page have found different ways to continue fighting the good fight.
 One devoted Canadian spent an entire afternoon "whipping up this website to help in the protest against Bill C-11: http://dearbillc11.com/."
 Another is planning a demonstration in Edmonton (though it looks like the plans may fall through).
 Admins from the 'Stop Bill C-11' Facebook page are calling on its followers to share their plans for this Friday's National Day of Action.

-The Right Click will be keeping a close eye on this burgeoning national issue.
+The Right Click will be keeping a closing eye on this burgeoning national issue.
 If you feel inclined to stand up against online anti-piracy legislation, you're encouraged to contact you local MP, vote against Bill C-11 and/or sign the online petition.

 For more coverage on Bill C-11 and SOPA/PIPA, check out our topic page.